Gwen felt intoxicated when she stumbled out from the lecture, followed closely by Mayuree.

 "Caliban!
 No!
 Come back!"
 Gwen pleaded with her wild Familiar.

 But, it was too late.

-A volley of relatively harmless Magic Missiles struck her void Familiar, causing it to open its carapace and actively demand from Gwen the vitality needed to activate its combat form.
+A volley of relatively harmless Magic Missiles struck her Void Familiar, causing it to open its carapace and actively demand from Gwen the vitality needed to activate its combat form.
 Before she willed it to back down, the Bangle kicked in, and Caliban was gone.
-When the culprits realised they had attacked someone’s Familiar, they quickly fled the scene, with the crowd breaking into scattered cheers mixed in a with a few mocking jeers.
+When the culprits realised they had attacked someone's Familiar, they quickly fled the scene, with the crowd breaking into scattered cheers and mocking jeers.

 Gwen felt an ardent desire to flee the scene right there and then, but her pride did not allow such a pitiful display of surrender.
-She made sure that despite the beetroot complexion of her face, she was in full control of her body language.
-Placing one white leg in front of the other, she regally joined the others, wearing Ariel like a minx-scarf around her neck.
+She made sure that despite the beetroot complexion of her face, she was in complete control of her body language.
+Placing one leg in front of the other, she regally rejoined the others, wearing Ariel like a minx-scarf around her neck.

 "Pitiful," Instructor Chen snorted mercilessly.
 "Go home and meditate.
 Work on bonding sessions.
 Run routines until they learn to stay by your side."

 "I could manage with Ariel," Gwen retorted defiantly.

 Defeated and humiliated, Gwen stalked from the scene, aided by her new mastery of Expeditious Retreat.

 The rest of Week 2 began with a bang.

 Ariel slept smugly on the thousand-thread count bed sheets.